• Skip to primary navigation

 I also made Käseauflauf (Cheese Soufflé), Wiener Schnitzel, Palatschinken mit gesalzener Füllung (Savory Crêpes), and Parmesan-Stangerln (Parmesan Sticks).

-Käseauflauf is an Austrian soufflé made with grated Emmental cheese.
+Käseauflauf is a soufflé made with grated cheese.
 It was a delicious addition to weekend brunch.
 The recipe stated to not expect it to rise as high as a standard French soufflé, but mine still achieved quite a bit of height (of course it started to sink back down before I snapped a photo).
-I also assembled mine in individual soufflé dishes as opposed to a 9 inch round pan for easy serving.

-Parmesan-Stangerln are thin, buttery breadsticks topped with grated parmesan cheese.
+These Parmesan-Stangerln are thin, buttery breadsticks topped with grated parmesan cheese.
 They were delicious warm from the oven and pairing with a salad or tea is recommended.
-This one was another favorite with Evan.
-He also had fun helping me make them.

 Haselnußcrèmetorte (Austrian Hazelnut Cream Torte) Recipe